-Manager, Regulatory Strategy [Regulatory Affairs]
+Manager, Regulatory Strategy [Regulatory Affairs] at Flatiron Health

 We're looking for Regulatory Strategy and Regulatory Affairs experts to help us accomplish our mission to improve lives by learning from the experience of every cancer patient.
 Here's what you need to know about the role, our team and why Flatiron Health is the right next step in your career.